Fire

 FIRE SUPPRESSION PRESERVATION

-Generally, fire crews should avoid causing unnecessary damage when using straight- stream hose lines, pulling ceilings, breaking windows, collapsing walls, and performing overhaul and salvage.
-Firefighters performing excessive overhaul and moving items at the fire scene can greatly affect an investigation.
+Generally, fire crews should avoid causing unnecessary damage when using straight-stream hose lines, pulling ceilings, breaking windows, collapsing walls, and performing overhauls and salvage.
+Firefighters performing excessive overhauls and moving items at the fire scene can greatly affect an investigation.

 Nozzle control is an important consideration concerning the investigation.
 The use of excessive water at the fire scene can dilute some combustible or flammable liquids.
 Dilution can result in a negative test for the presence of an ignitable liquid in a field test or laboratory analysis when one was actually present.
 Excessive water also can cause matches or burned paper or wood to float away from their original location, possibly preventing their discovery.
 Also, control the excessive use of water in areas from which it cannot easily be drained, such as where the investigator may wish to look at the floor for possible fire patterns.
 When draining the floor of standing water, position the drain hole where it will have the least impact on the fire scene and fire patterns.
 In general, limit the use of water to what you need for fire control.
 Avoid excessive use of water until after the investigator examines the scene.